Pros and Cons

 Since the cost of health care in these group plans is spread among all members, the premiums are generally much lower compared to individual plans.
 There is generally no health exam required to join a group plan, but some plans do require disclosure of any pre-existing conditions.
 One of the provisions incorporated in the Affordable Healthcare Act, which will be implemented in 2014, is the exclusion of these pre-existing conditions.
 What this means is – insurance companies cannot deny someone coverage if they have a pre-existing health condition.

 Choosing a PPO or HMO Group Plan

-Most employers, offering group health insurance Florida, usually provide employees with several options.
-The two most common are: Preferred Provider Organization (PPO) and Health Maintenance Organization (HMO).
+Most employers, offering group health insurance in Florida, usually provide employees with several options.
+The two most common are Preferred Provider Organization (PPO) and Health Maintenance Organization (HMO).
 The differences are significant.

-PPO: This plan offers the customer a wider range of options when it comes to the network of doctors.
+- PPO: This plan offers the customer a wider range of options when it comes to the network of doctors.
 They have what is called “in-network physicians and out-of-network physicians.”
-The patient choosing a in-network doctor will pay much lower co-pays and most services will be covered.
+The patient choosing an in-network doctor will pay much lower co-pays and most services will be covered.
 This is due to the fact that these doctors have a contractual agreement with the group it is servicing.
-Now, a patient can choose to see an out-of-network doctor without a primary doctors referral.
-They will probably incur higher out of pocket expenses because these practitioners are not liable to the group contract.
+Now, a patient can choose to see an out-of-network doctor without a primary doctor’s referral.
+They will probably incur higher out-of-pocket expenses because these practitioners are not liable to the group contract.

 Pros and Cons: Group Health Insurance Florida

-Cons: Termination from employment or membership.
+- Cons: Termination from employment or membership.
 The federal government enacted a provision called COBRA – this gives a terminated employee the right to continue their group coverage after leaving the company.
-The problem is the premiums go sky high and it’s compounded by the employee being unemployed.
+The problem is the premiums go sky high and it’s compounded by the employee is unemployed.

 The type of group health insurance offered in Florida is dictated by the terms and conditions negotiated between employer and insurance provider.
 The information above will help each individual determine which plan is suitable for their situation.